 - Preheat oven to 350°F.

 - In a medium pot, combine blackberries, 1 cup sugar, and water.
-Bring to a boil, reduce heat to a simmer, and cook for 5 minutes, stirring occasionally.
+Bring to a boil, reduce heat to a simmer, and cook for 5 to 10 minutes until reduced and thickened, stirring occasionally.
 Remove from heat.

 - While blackberries are cooking, whisk together flour, remaining 1/2 cup sugar, baking powder, and salt in a large bowl.
 Slowly blend in milk and vanilla and mix until batter is smooth.